-Just as Queen Esther's story is one of beauty in Iran, so is the story of Younes Dardashti—a religious Jew who despite all odds, became an Iranian national celebrity in the 1950s.
+Just as Queen Esther's story is one of beauty in Iran, so is the story of Younes Dardashti—a religious Jew who, despite all odds, became an Iranian national celebrity in the 1950s.
 In the 1960s, his son Farid became a teen idol on TV.
-Beloved by all, it was a shock when at the height of their fame, they left the country.
+Beloved by all, it was a shock when they left the country at the height of their fame.

 Danielle Dardashti